Skip to main content

 What this dot point is asking

 In SACE Stage 2 English, "positioning" means the way a text guides its audience toward a particular reaction: to sympathise with a character, distrust a politician, feel anxious, or accept a value as natural.
-The Responding to Texts performance standards reward responses that show analysis of how language features and stylistic choices influence audiences, so your job is always to connect a feature to its effect on a reader or viewer.
+The Responding to Texts assessment type is worth 30% of your grade, and the performance standards reward responses that show analysis of how language features and stylistic choices influence audiences.
+Your job is always to connect a feature to its effect on a reader or viewer, never to leave a technique sitting unanalysed on the page.

 The biggest lift from a B to an A grade here is moving from identification to analysis.
-Markers consistently reward "perceptive analysis of the ways in which language features... position the reader" - the word perceptive signals that they want insight into the subtle, layered, sometimes contradictory effects of a choice, not a checklist.
+Markers consistently reward "perceptive analysis of the ways in which language features position the reader" - the word perceptive signals that they want insight into the subtle, layered, sometimes contradictory effects of a choice, not a list of labels.
+A B-grade paragraph notices that a technique is present; an A-grade paragraph explains the work it does and why it works.

 A reliable method